 Copenhagen, Denmark | DTU M.Sc.
 Autonomous Systems

-I build robotics, sensing, and data systems that hold up outside ideal conditions.
+I build robotics software, controls, and sensing tools that hold up outside ideal conditions.

-My work sits where software, physical systems, and messy data meet.
-I care about evaluation, simulation, useful interfaces, and making technical logic legible to the people who need to use it.
+My work sits where software, physical hardware, and messy data meet.
+I care about practical implementation, simulation, evaluation, and interfaces that make technical behavior clear to the people using the tool.

 Selected work